 3. As a new investor, you can make quick profits via fix-and-flips.
 You purchase property management and tune it up to make it appreciate in value.
 Then you sell.
 You can also buy and hold investing for cash flow, make positive cash flow returns in the interim through rents, then sell.

 4. You can defer taxes on investing for appreciation in real estate sales through 1031 exchanges.
 Although under President Biden’s new policies, 1031 exchanges would only be available to investors making less than $400,000 in annual income.

 The Downside of Relying on Investing for Appreciation

 When relying on investing for appreciation, you’re making a bet on the market.
 You have to dig into the city plans, study municipal data, and invest in places close to transport facilities.
 In other words, you have to keep in mind an eye on where and to which areas people are moving en masse.
 All the same, you might make a last updated wrong guess.

 No one can predict a market crash or what happens when a pandemic hits.
 Check out some strategies real estate professionals recommend during a market crash.

 With both types of rental strategies, you have to worry about depreciation.
 This PropertyCashin article touches on three main types of depreciation you may have to deal with:

 1. Physical depreciation — caused by wear and tear.

 2. Functional depreciation — occurs when a function of the building becomes outdated or obsolete.
-For example, an old multifamily building with no elevator and laundry facilities located in the basement has functionally depreciated in value.
+For example, an old down payment multifamily building with no elevator and laundry facilities located in the basement has functionally depreciated in value.